 Area Realtors Give Back to Revitalize Shelbyville Park

-Recently, the Economic and Community Development Council of the MIBOR REALTOR® Association (MIBIR ECDC), which Randy Scheidt chairs, along with the National Association of REALTORS® (NAR), awarded the city of Shelbyville, Indiana with an $11,500 Placemaking grant to create a linear park, behind the historic Porter Center in Shelbyville.
+Recently, the Economic and Community Development Council of the MIBOR REALTOR® Association (MIBIR ECDC), along with the National Association of REALTORS® (NAR), awarded the city of Shelbyville, Indiana with an $11,500 Placemaking grant to create a linear park, behind the historic Porter Center in Shelbyville.
 Transforming the area into a rest area for trail users and a storybook trail for children will encourage trail users to utilize the west section of the Shelby County trail system.

 Blue River Community Foundation

 “The Porter Park project was chosen as one of Blue River Community Foundation’s implementation projects through Lilly Endowment Inc,” said Jennifer Jones, executive director of the Blue River Community Foundation.

 “After a great deal of community input, we learned that our community members desire more public arts projects and areas to gather with other community members.
 Not only do projects such as this serve and satisfy our current community members, but they will also entice new residents to call Shelby County home.
 We are grateful that MIBOR recognized the benefits of a project such as this in our community and that they have invested their dollars in making this project be the best it can be.
 We are so very excited to see how it all comes together!”

 MIBOR & National Association of REALTORS® (NAR) Involvement

 MIBOR joins the Blue River Community Foundation on this project alongside other community and corporate partners, including Duke Energy Foundation, Lilly Endowment, Caesars Foundation, City of Shelbyville, and Shelby County Tourism.
 MIBOR’s contribution will specifically facilitate creating the storybook trail that will provide a unique local history lesson to children.